-- Teachers may assign students to their own BASEtime anytime throughout the school day. - Once BASEtime begins, teachers will check to make sure all students that have been assigned to their location are present.
-Students who are absent are to be highlighted in green on the spreadsheet.
-If a student reports to a location that they were not assigned, that student will be sent to the office and Mr. Green will assign a consequence (level 0- office, detentions, parent contact made, marked truant). - Level 1/2 students- the BASEtime teacher has the discretion to allow or not allow a student into their classroom based on the student's current grade or the number of other students needing help.
+- Teachers may assign students to their own BASEtime anytime throughout the school day. - o Students should also be checking the BASEtime spreadsheet right before BASEtime to assure they have not been moved. - Once BASEtime begins, teachers will check to make sure all students that have been assigned to their location are present.
+Students who are absent are to be highlighted in yellow on the spreadsheet.
+If a student reports to a location that they were not assigned, that student will be sent to the office and Mr. Green will assign a consequence (level 0- office, detentions, parent contact made, marked truant).

+• The BASEtime teacher has the discretion to allow or not allow a student into their classroom based on the student's current grade or the number of other students needing help.